Tunisia is a country of contrasts.

 Tunisia is accessible from all over the world: Tunis-Rome is just over an hours flying time away and Tunis-London is under three hours.

-It is not a large country; from Bizerte in the north to Tataouine in the south is @ 600km.
-This is about the length of the coast of California.
-There is a small population of 10 million people and a high literacy rate.
+Tunisia is a small manageable country; from Bizerte in the north to Tataouine in the south is @ 600km, about the length of the coast of California.
+There is a small population of 11 million people and a high literacy rate.

 Rich historical and cultural heritage

 For thousands of years Tunisia has served as a crossroads for ancient civilisations: Roman, Byzantine, Punic, Carthaginian, Turkish, Andalucian, Arab and finally France.
 This rich heritage has produced an unrivalled variety of buildings, monuments and archeological sites.